Quick Links

 How is the French Curriculum implemented?

-The KS3 French curriculum follows the Studio textbooks; starting with Allez 1 in Year 7 and working through to Allez 3 in Year 9.
-The vocabulary and grammar in the KS3 Allez curriculum provides students with an excellent foundation of knowledge to build on at GCSE.
+The KS3 French curriculum broadly follows the Allez course of study, beginning with Allez 1 in Year 7 and progressing to Allez 2 by Year 9.
+The vocabulary and grammar covered within this programme of study provide students with a strong foundation, equipping them with the knowledge and skills needed for success at GCSE.

 Curriculum Sequencing Plan - French